LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/Relationships/Inheritance/Virtual/VirtualMethods.md

 Since most of the time you’ll want your functions to be virtual, why not just make all functions virtual?

+It’s inefficient --
+Calling a virtual function has a memory and runtime cost.

-It’s inefficient -- resolving a virtual function call takes longer than resolving a regular one.
-Furthermore, the compiler also has to allocate an extra pointer for each class object that has one or more virtual functions.
+There is a memory cost in generating the virtual funciton table needed to enable the direction of the call to the correct function.
+The compiler has to allocate a extra function pointers for each class object that has one or more virtual functions.

-Virtual functions can incur runtime overhead, although the cost is typically low (within 25 percent of a regular function call).
-The compiler generates virtual function tables (vtables) that contain function pointers.
-At runtime, a consumer of an interface doesn’t generally know its underlying type, but it knows how to invoke the interface’s methods (thanks to the vtable).
+Resolving a virtual function call can incur runtime overhead as compared to resolving a non-polymorphic function call.
+At runtime, a consumer code of an interface or derived class doesn’t generally know its underlying type, but it knows how to invoke the interface’s methods (thanks to the vtable).
+This cost is typically low (within 25 percent of a regular function call).

-In some circumstances, the linker can detect all uses of an interface and devirtualize a function call.
+However, in some circumstances, the linker can detect all uses of an interface and devirtualize a function call.
 This removes the function call from the vtable and thus eliminates associated runtime cost.